mdzaid1299/fe-c3-s4-challenge/README.md

 Keep Note is a web app that allows user to maintain notes.
 The app should be designed as a single page application.​

-Based on SPA approach, the app should be developed by creating components.​
+Based on SPA approach, the app should be developed by creating components.
+​

 In the current phase of development, the app should read notes residing externally in the form of an array.
 The app should update this array, when user adds new notes.​